-Security:

-- Longitudinal custody beyond trial disposition is unclear, especially after firms merge or dissolve. - o Standards for data sharing are unclear. - o There is a need for usage audit and security. - o Publication restrictions: Additional security will be required to protect the rights of publishers, for example, Elsevier or Wiley.
+- Security: - Longitudinal custody beyond trial disposition is unclear, especially after firms merge or 0 dissolve. - 0 Standards for data sharing are unclear. - There is a need for usage audit and security.
+0 - Publication restrictions: Additional security will be required to protect the rights of 0 publishers, for example, Elsevier or Wiley. - Privacy: - 0 Patient-level data disclosure-elective, per company. - The PhRMA mentions anonymization (re-identification), but mentions issues with small 0 sample sizes. - Study-level data disclosure-elective, per company.
+0

-• Privacy:

-- o Patient-level data disclosure-elective, per company. - The PhRMA mentions anonymization (re-identification), but mentions issues with small sample sizes. - Study-level data disclosure-elective, per company.

-3.3 CYBERSECURITY
+3.3 CYBERSECURITY 1117

-3.3.1 Network Protection
+3.3.1 NETWORK PROTECTION 1118

-Scenario Description: Network protection includes a variety of data collection and monitoring.
-Existing network security packages monitor high-volume datasets, such as event logs, across thousands of servers.
-Improved security software will include physical data correlates (e.g., access card usage for devices as well as building entrance/exit) and likely be more tightly integrated with applications, which will generate logs and audit records of previously undetermined types or sizes.
-Big Data analytics systems will be required to process and analyze this data to deliver meaningful results.
-These systems could also be multitenant, catering to more than one distinct company.
+1119 Scenario Description: Network protection includes a variety of data collection and monitoring.
+Existing 1120 network security packages monitor high-volume datasets, such as event logs, across thousands of servers.

+1121 Improved security software will include physical data correlates (e.g., access card usage for devices as
-The roles that Big Data plays in protecting networks can be grouped into two broad categories:

-- Security for Big Data: When launching a new Big Data initiative, new security issues often arise, such as a new attack surface for server clusters, user authentication and access from additional locations, new regulatory requirements due to Big Data Variety, or increased use of open source code with the potential for defaulted credentials or other risks.
-[56] - Big Data for security: Big Data can be used to enhance network security.
-For example, a Big Data application can enhance or eventually even replace a traditional Security Information and Event Management (SIEM).
-[57]
+- 1122 well as building entrance/exit) and likely be more tightly integrated with applications, which will generate - 1123 logs and audit records of previously undetermined types or sizes.
+Big Data analytics systems will be - 1124 required to process and analyze this data to deliver meaningful results.
+These systems could also be multi- - 1125 tenant, catering to more than one distinct company. - 1126 The roles that Big Data plays in protecting networks can be grouped into two broad categories: - Security for Big Data: When launching a new Big Data initiative, new security issues often arise, • such as a new attack surface for server clusters, user authentication and access from additional locations, new regulatory requirements due to Big Data Variety, or increased use of open source code with the potential for defaulted credentials or other risks [68]. - Big Data for security: Big Data can be used to enhance network security.
+For example, a Big Data application can enhance or eventually even replace a traditional Security Information and Event Management (SIEM) [69]. - 1134 Current Security and Privacy Issues/Practices: - ~ • .

-- Security - Big Data security in this area is under active research, and maintaining data integrity and confidentiality while data is in-motion and/or at-rest warrants constant encryption/decryption that works well for Small Data, but is still inadequate for Big Data.
-In addition, privacy concepts are even less mature. - o Traditional policy-type security prevails, though temporal dimension and monitoring of policy modification events tends to be nonstandard or unaudited. - o Cybersecurity apps run at high levels of security and thus require separate audit and security measures. - o No cross-industry standards exist for aggregating data beyond operating system collection methods. - o Implementing Big Data cybersecurity should include data governance, encryption/key management, and tenant data isolation/containerization. - O Volatility should be considered in the design of backup and disaster recovery for Big Data cybersecurity.
-The useful life of logs may extend beyond the lifetime of the devices which created them. - Privacy: - Need to consider enterprise practices for data release to external organizations - o Lack of protection of PII data
+1135 • Securit у 1136 0 Big Data security in this area is under active research, and maintaining data integrity and 1137 confidentiality while data is in-motion and/or at-rest warrants constant 1138 encryption/decryption that works well for Small Data, but is still inadequate for Big Data.
+1139 In addition, privacy concepts are even less mature.
+1140 0 Traditional policy-type security prevails, though temporal dimension and monitoring of 1141 policy modification events tends to be nonstandard or unaudited.
+1142 0 Cybersecurity apps run at high levels of security and thus require separate audit and 1143 security measures.
+1144 0 No cross-industry standards exist for aggregating data beyond operating system 1145 collection methods.
+1146 0 Implementing Big Data cybersecurity should include data governance, encryption/key 1147 management, and tenant data isolation/containerization.
+1148 0 Volatility should be considered in the design of backup and disaster recovery for Big 1149 Data cybersecurity.
+The useful life of logs may extend beyond the lifetime of the devices 1150 which created them.
+1151 • Privacy / : 1152 0 Need to consider enterprise practices for data release to external organizations 1153 0 Lack of protection of PII data 1154 Curren ntly vende ors are adopting Big Data analytics for mass-scale log correlation and incident response,

-Currently vendors are adopting Big Data analytics for mass-scale log correlation and incident response, such as for SIEM.
+1155 such as for SIEM.

-3.4 GOVERNMENT
+3.4 GOVERNMENT 1156

-3.4.1 Unmanned Vehicle Sensor Data
+3.4.1 UNMANNED VEHICLE SENSOR DATA 1157